On the Computability of Measures of Regular Sets of Infinite Trees: Introduction

-Chen, Dr{\"{a}}ger, and Kiefer~\cite{chen_model_checking} addressed the question for trees in~the case where the tree language~$L$ is~recognised by~a~deterministic top\=/down parity automaton and the measure is~induced by~a~stochastic branching process, which then makes also a~part of~the input data.
+Chen et al.~\cite{chen_model_checking} addressed the question for trees in~the case where the tree language~$L$ is~recognised by~a~deterministic top\=/down parity automaton and the measure is~induced by~a~stochastic branching process, which then makes also a~part of~the input data.
 Their algorithm compares the probability with any~given rational number in~polynomial space and with $0$ or~$1$ in~polynomial time.

 Michalewski and Mio~\cite{michalewski_comp_measure} gave an~algorithm for a~larger class of languages~$L$ given by~so\=/called \emph{game automata}.
 Their algorithm (given for the coin\=/flipping measure) reduces the problem to~computing the value of~a~Markov branching play, and uses Tarski's decision procedure for the theory of~reals.
 These authors also discovered that the measure of~a~regular tree language can be~irrational.
-Later on, Niwiński, Przybyłko, and Skrzypczak~\cite{niwinski_measures_wmso} solved the problem for weak alternating automata, which capture precisely weak MSO logic (with quantifiers restricted to finite sets).
+Later on, Niwiński et al.~\cite{niwinski_measures_wmso} solved the problem for weak alternating automata, which capture precisely weak MSO logic (with quantifiers restricted to finite sets).

-In this paper we ultimately solve \cref{problem} for non\=/deterministic parity tree automata, which capture the whole MSO. \begin{theorem} There is an~algorithm that inputs a~non\=/deterministic parity tree automaton $\CA$ and computes the coin\=/flipping measure of the language of trees recognised by $\CA$.
-Moreover, this measure is an~algebraic number. \end{theorem} As a~consequence, given additionally a~rational number $q$, we can decide if the resulting measure is equal, smaller, or greater than $q$.
+In this paper we ultimately solve \cref{problem} for nondeterministic parity tree automata, which capture the whole MSO.

+\begin{theorem} There is an~algorithm that inputs a~nondeterministic parity tree automaton $\CA$ and computes the coin\=/flipping measure of the language of trees recognised by $\CA$.
+Moreover, this measure is an~algebraic number. \end{theorem}

+As a~consequence, given additionally a~rational (or just algebraic) number $q$, we can decide if the resulting measure is equal, smaller, or greater than $q$.

 Our algorithm is able to produce a~representation of the above measure in three\=/fold exponential time.
 The decision problems with a~fixed rational number $q$ can be solved in two\=/fold exponential space.
-These complexity upper bounds coincide with the ones provided in~\cite{przybylko_simple_sets} in the case of safety automata.
+These complexity upper bounds coincide with the ones provided by Przybyłko and Skrzypczak~\cite{przybylko_simple_sets} in the case of safety automata.

+Instead of considering the coin\=/flipping measure over a full binary tree, one may also be interested in trees generated by a given stochastic branching process~\cite{chen_model_checking,niwinski_measures_wmso}.
+It was already observed by Niwiński et al.~\cite[Section~7.1]{niwinski_measures_wmso} that such a situation reduces to the basic case of the coin\=/flipping measure: essentially, instead of an automaton $\CA$ reading a tree generated by a branching process~$\CP$, we may consider an automaton being a product of $\CA$ and $\CP$, reading a binary tree chosen randomly according to the coin-flipping measure.
+We thus have the following corollary, with the same complexity bounds as for \cref{thm:main-theorem}.